 Snack time/Water bottles

-The snack table is set up at around 10:00am; the children are then able to help themselves to fruit, milk and water throughout the morning session.
-During the afternoon session the children are encouraged to have a drink from their own water bottle – please ensure that these are sent in daily.
+The snack table is available to children throughout the day.
+They can enjoy fresh fruit, water, and milk.
+Children are encouraged to have a drink from their own water bottle – please ensure that these are sent in daily.

 Children will be given activities to complete at home every Friday.
 These should be returned to school by the following Wednesday at the latest.
-The children are also given a reading book each week, this should be kept in their school bags so that teachers can read with the children and change the books as required.
+The children are also given a reading book each week, this should be kept in their school bags so that teachers can change the books as required.

-At Millbrook we use the phonics resource – Letters and Sounds.
+At Millbrook, we use Monster Phonics.
 It aims to build children’s speaking and listening skills in their own right as well as to prepare children for learning to read, by developing their phonic knowledge and skills.